Juhani Wahlsten

-Juhani Jorma Kalevi Wahlsten (13 January 1938 – 9 June 2019) was a Finnish professional ice hockey player and ice hockey coach who worked as an exercise and gymnastics teacher in Finland.
+Juhani Jorma Kalervo Wahlsten (13 January 1938 – 9 June 2019) was a Finnish professional ice hockey player and ice hockey coach who worked as an exercise and gymnastics teacher in Finland.
 He was also known by the nickname "Juuso".
 He also established and helped guide the early development of ringette in Finland, the first European country to do so.

-During his ice hockey career, Wahlsten played in Finland's SM-sarja for a number of teams including KalPa, Ilves, HJK Helsinki (HJK), and TPS.
+During his ice hockey career, Wahlsten played in Finland's SM-sarja for a number of teams including KalPa, Ilves, HJK Helsinki, and TPS.
 After his playing career finished he went on to become a coach.
-Wahlsten was inducted into the Finnish Hockey Hall of Fame in 1986 and was later inducted into the International Ice Hockey Federation Hall of Fame in 2006.
+Wahlsten was inducted into the Finnish Hockey Hall of Fame in 1986 and was later inducted into the IIHF Hall of Fame in 2006.

 Wahlsten is considered to be the "Father of Ringette" in Finland.
 The Juuso Wahlsten Trophy, named in his honour, is awarded during the World Ringette Championships to the World Ringette Junior champions.

 Early life

-Juhani Jorma Kalevi Wahlsten was born on 13 January 1938, in Helsinki, Finland.
+Juhani Jorma Kalervo Wahlsten was born on 13 January 1938, in Helsinki, Finland.